ornellion/100DaysOfCode/round2-log.md

 <img width="624" alt="Screenshot 2024-04-13 at 23 34 41" src="https://github.com/ornellion/100DaysOfCode/assets/155359289/1e0d29a6-854f-4147-bd8b-3ae5e91982a0">

 Currently potentially having an issue with linking the stylesheet on GitHub but that is a problem for another day...
 Just one more project to go!

+---

+### Day 40: April 14, 2024

+**Today's Progress**:

+- freeCodeCamp: Started the **Personal Portfolio Webpage** Project

+**Thoughts**:

+Finally onto the final project for the freeCodeCamp certification!
+I've come so far - 40 days of (almost) daily coding is something to be proud of and it's really become part of my regular routine.
+I'm currently designing my portfolio in Canva as I've found it's easier to build to a design spec rather than trying to figure things as I go.
+I'm also often far more hapy with the finished product as a result.